 KLM Performance strongly recommends a regular check of your air filter to make sure this filter is clean and free of debris.
-A clean air filter will your engine to run at its most efficient level.
+A clean air filter will help your engine run at its most efficient level.
 Replacing the Air Filter Element should be part of any tune-up.
-We recommend changing the air filter element every 15,000 miles, once a year or at your vehicle's scheduled service interval.
-The environment you operate your vehicle in will have a significant impact on this service interval.
+We recommend changing the air filter element every 15,000 miles, once a year, or at your vehicle's scheduled service interval.
+The environment you operate your vehicle in will significantly impact this service interval.
 If you live in an unusually dusty or dirty area, changing your air filter element should be done on a more frequent basis.

 • The use of a quality air filter restriction gauge and adherence to OEM recommended air filter change guidelines will provide the maximum life out of the air filter element and the engine/equipment that the filter is protecting.

-• Cleaning your air filter will reduce the dust holding capacity compared to a new air filter.
-Dust capacity can drop up to 25% after the first cleaning and additional air filter capacity will be lost after each subsequent cleaning.
-The loss of dust capacity shortens the usable service internal of the air filter.
+• Cleaning your air filter will reduce the dust-holding capacity compared to a new air filter.
+Dust capacity can drop up to 25% after the first cleaning, and additional air filter capacity will be lost after each subsequent cleaning.
+The dust capacity loss shortens the air filter's usable internal service.
 According to Cummins Filtration, on-highway air filters should not be cleaned since the contamination encountered over the road (fine particles and soot materials) is difficult to remove from the air filter media.
 Cleaned filters generally display a dirty color due to the retained contaminant.
 Such filters have marked reductions in dust capacity.

-The major supplier also offered that secondary air filters should never be cleaned since it is the last barrier to contaminant before it reaches your engine.
+The major supplier also offered that secondary air filters should never be cleaned since they are the last barrier to contaminants before reaching your engine.
 The life of a secondary air filter is equivalent to three changes of the primary air filter.
 Extra handling of air filters could inadvertently cause damage.
 Proper inspection of cleaned elements is of vital importance for the proper operation of the air cleaner system.

 Fleetguard manufacturing facilities are located around the world.
-This production facilities produce the highest quality air filtration systems and the quality is ensured with the standards of certification: QS 9000, ISO 9001 and/or TS16949 certified.
+These production facilities produce the highest quality air filtration systems, and the quality is ensured with the certification standards: QS 9000, ISO 9001, and/or TS16949 certified.